dongido001/flask_chatbot/Readme.md

   - Next, make sure at the top menu that our bot is selected as the project name - `Movie-Bot`
   - Finally, click on the Create button to download the your API key

 Your API key will be downloaded automatically.
 It's a JSON file.
-We'll need the file soon.

 Next, copy the downloaded file to the root folder of the project - `flask_chatbot`

-Then, update the keys in the .env file with the correct information:
+Then, update the keys in the `.env` file with the correct information:
  ```
  GOOGLE_APPLICATION_CREDENTIALS=*.json
  DIALOGFLOW_PROJECT_ID=project_id